 Emeritus Professor of Medicine and Metabolism, University of Newcastle

 At Abbott, we believe people with diabetes should enjoy active lives, so we’re focused on making breakthrough technology accessible and approachable for all.
-Our groundbreaking sensing technology is revolutionising how people monitor glucose and providing healthcare professionals with more data to make better informed treatment decisions.
+Our groundbreaking sensing technology is revolutionising how people monitor their glucose and provides healthcare professionals with more data to make more informed treatment decisions.

 Lilly is a medicine company turning science into therapies to make life better for people around the world.
 We've been pioneering life-changing discoveries for nearly 150 years, and today our medicines help more than tens of millions of people across the globe.
 Harnessing the power of biotechnology, chemistry and genetic medicine, our scientists are advancing new discoveries to address some of the world's most significant health challenges.